 #4 Favorite Scrubs – Greys Anatomy Scrubs

 Pros – They are extremely soft and snuggly.
-I mean really soft.
-They come in tall and the pants fit me well, which is a major plus of mine.
+I mean, really soft.
+They come in tall, and the pants fit me well, which is a major plus for me.
 They’re available at a ton of places, even the tall pants.

 My preferred top is the Grey’s Anatomy Cross Over Tunic Scrub Top, and my preferred pant is the Signature Olivia 5-Pocket Cargo Scrub Pant.